metelitsyn/clojureme/fun with core async.md

 (ns asyncfun.core
   (:require [clojure.core.async :as async :refer[>! <! go chan close!]]
 ```
-We want to explore a little bit how core.async works and how we can use it to deal with random events.
-'Random' will mean in this context that neighter do we know the length of input
+We want to explore a little bit how core.async works and how we can use it to deal with random events and parallel processing of data streams.

-Let's write a simple emitter function.

-The emitter will generate new messages of the form {:tag <some number> :msg <some string>} at random time intervals between 0 and 3 seconds.
-n
-We want to realize a following application logic.
-A data source emits messages sequentially at random intervals.
-A good example for such a data source is a network socket or a function which polls a web service.
-We assume that each arriving chunk of data can be processed independently from others.
-However the processing time may be longer than intervals between data chunks.
-We want the processing to start as soon as data chunk arrieved.
 First let's write a data emitter.
 ```clojure
 (defn random-data-source [N]